-We chose our target group to be high school students because it is a very opportune time for them to be introduced to current and future opportunities in physics.
-Our objective is to provide them with a fun and educational experience and encourage them to pursue the study of physics or other STEM fields, since they are on the verge of starting college.
+We chose our target group to be high school students because it is a very opportune time for them to be exposed to 'outside the box' physics.
+Our objective is to provide them with a fun and educational one day experience, and encourage them to pursue the study of physics or other STEM fields, since they are on the verge of starting college, and deciding majors.

 The event will include a variety of competitive activities.
 There will be seven different events hosted by 5 different clubs (physics, engineering, robotics, chemistry, and biology).
 School teams can choose to participate in as many different events as desired.
+In the area of physics, one event we will hold is a mouse trap propelled vehicle event.
+Teams will be given a budget to work with when designing their vehicle and a heavy set of restrictions that prevent cheating.
+We will also help our new engineering club develop an event in which students are given materials on the spot to build a thermal tile to protect an egg-stronaut.